On Linux, TCP_DEFER_ACCEPT can be enabled to defer accept calls until there is (also) data ready to be read.

 #ifdef SO_ACCEPTFILTER accept_filter_arg afa; bzero(&afa, sizeof(afa)); strcpy(afa.af_name, "httpready"); l.setsockopt(SOL_SOCKET, SO_ACCEPTFILTER, &afa, sizeof(afa)); #elif TCP_DEFER_ACCEPT int v = true; setsockopt(acceptor_.native(), IPPROTO_TCP, TCP_DEFER_ACCEPT, &v, sizeof(v)); #endif

-#6 Updated by stbuehler almost 7 years ago
+#6 Updated by stbuehler about 7 years ago

 linux kernel sources (net/ipv4/tcp.c), search for TCP_DEFER_ACCEPT: